Self-supervised learning with rotation-invariant kernels: Experimental setting

-\parag{AUH} For each embedding dimension, we fix the batch size at 2048, and we tune the alignment weight $\lambda$, the scale of the RBF kernel $t$, and the base learning rate \texttt{base\_lr} for pretraining with AUH.
-Without loss of generality, the uniformity weight is fixed at $\mu = 1$.
-Then, we tune the initial learning rate \texttt{lr\_head} for linear probing on IN20\%.
+\smallparagraph{AUH.} For each embedding dimension, we fix the batch size at 2048, and tune the alignment weight $\lambda$, the scale of the RBF kernel $t$, and the base learning rate $base\_lr$ for pretraining with AUH.
+Then we tune the initial learning rate $lr\_head$ for linear probing on IN20\%.
 The optimal hyperparameters are shown in Table \ref{tab:auh-param}.

-\parag{VICReg} For each embedding dimension, we fix the batch size at 2048, and we tune the alignment weight $\lambda$, the variance weight $\mu$, and the base learning rate \texttt{base\_lr} for pretraining with VICReg.
-Without loss of generality, the covariance weight is fixed at $\nu = 1$.
-Then, we tune the initial learning rate \texttt{lr\_head} for linear probing on IN20\%.
+\smallparagraph{VICReg.} For each embedding dimension, we fix the batch size at 2048, and we tune the alignment weight $\lambda$, the variance weight $\mu$, and the base learning rate $base\_lr$ for pretraining with VICReg.
+Then, we tune the initial learning rate $lr\_head$ for linear probing on IN20\%.
 The optimal hyperparameters are shown in Table \ref{tab:vicreg-param}.

-\parag{SFRIK, batch size 2048} For each embedding dimension, we fix the batch size at 2048, and we tune the alignment weight $\lambda$ in \eqref{eq:loss-function}, the kernel weights $b_\ell$ ($\ell \in \{ 1, 2, 3\}$) in \eqref{eq:sfrik-final}, and the base learning rate \texttt{base\_lr} for pretraining with SFRIK.
-Without loss of generality, the uniformity weight in \eqref{eq:loss-function} is fixed at $\mu = 0.5$.
-Then, we tune the initial learning rate \texttt{lr\_head} for linear probing on IN20\%.
+\smallparagraph{SFRIK, batch size 2048.} For each embedding dimension, we fix the batch size at 2048, and tune the alignment weight $\lambda$ in \eqref{eq:loss-function}, the kernel weights $b_\ell$ ($\ell \in \{2, 3\}$) in \eqref{eq:sfrik-final}, and the base learning rate $base\_lr$ for pretraining with SFRIK.
+Without loss of generality, the first kernel weight $b_1$ in \eqref{eq:sfrik-final} is fixed at $b_1 = 1$.
+Then, we tune the initial learning rate $lr\_head$ for linear probing on IN20\%.
 The optimal hyperparameters are shown in Table \ref{tab:sfrik-param}.

-\parag{SFRIK, batch size 4096} We fix the dimension at $q=8192$, and the batch size at $4096$.
-We tune the alignment weight $\lambda$ in \eqref{eq:loss-function}, the kernel weights $b_\ell$ ($\ell \in \{ 1, 2, 3\}$) in \eqref{eq:sfrik-final}, and the base learning rate \texttt{base\_lr} for pretraining with SFRIK.
-Without loss of generality, the uniformity weight in \eqref{eq:loss-function} is fixed at $\mu = 0.5$.
-Then, we tune the initial learning rate \texttt{lr\_head} for linear probing on IN20\%.
-The optimal hyperparameters are: $\lambda = 4000$, $(b_1, b_2, b_3) = (1, 20, 0)$, $\texttt{base\_lr} = 0.8$, $\texttt{lr\_head} = 1.0$.
-This yields a top-1 accuracy of 46.3 for linear probing on IN20\%.
+\smallparagraph{SFRIK, batch size 4096.} We fix the dimension at $q=8192$, and the batch size at $4096$, and tune the alignment weight $\lambda$ in \eqref{eq:loss-function}, the kernel weights $b_\ell$ ($\ell \in \{2, 3\}$) in \eqref{eq:sfrik-final}, and the base learning rate $base\_lr$ for pretraining with SFRIK.
+Without loss of generality, the first kernel weight $b_1$ in \eqref{eq:sfrik-final} is fixed at $b_1 = 1$.
+Then, we tune the initial learning rate $lr\_head$ for linear probing on IN20\%.
+The optimal hyperparameters are: $\lambda = 4000$, $(b_1, b_2, b_3) = (1, 20, 0)$, $base\_lr = 0.8$, $lr\_head = 1.0$.
+This yields a top-1 accuracy of 46.3 for linear probing on IN20\%, meaning that it is not necessary to use a batch size larger than 2048 in SFRIK to obtain a better performance.